 Prerequisite: A- or better in Algebra II or B+ or better in Algebra II Honors and teacher recommendation Honors Pre-Calculus is designed to prepare students for a rigorous college level calculus course and/or Advanced Placement Calculus offered at the high school level.
 Students are expected to demonstrate individual initiative, independent study, and a high level of commitment to the study of mathematics.
 The study of trigonometry includes right triangle and oblique triangle trigonometry, trigonometric and circular functions, graphing, identities, equations, vectors, and polar coordinates.
-Emphasis is placed upon the applications of trigonometric concepts and techniques to physical situations.
 Technology is an integral component of the course and helps to build a deeper understanding of the concepts of trigonometry and functions.
 In addition, technology allows the course to focus on exploration, problem solving, and multiple representations to build a deeper understanding of algebraic techniques.
 Preparation for SAT is embedded.
 A graphing calculator is required for this course.